Sam Warburton

-Sam Kennedy Warburton (born 5 October 1988), is a Welsh former international rugby union player.
+Sam Kennedy Warburton (born 5 October 1988) is a Welsh former international rugby union player.
 Warburton played rugby for Cardiff Rugby and was first capped for Wales in 2009.
 He usually played as an openside flanker but was also capable of playing at blindside.

 In June 2011, Warburton captained Wales versus the Barbarians and, in August 2011, was named Wales captain for the 2011 Rugby World Cup.
 In April 2013, he was chosen to be the Lions' captain for the 2013 tour to Australia and became captain for the 2017 Lions tour to New Zealand.
 Warburton holds the record for the most Wales caps as captain (49).

 In July 2018, Warburton announced his retirement from rugby union at 29 years of age after failing to recover fully from neck and back surgery.

+Warburton founded the online fitness app SW7 Academy in 2019.

 Early and personal life

 Warburton was born in Wales to English parents and he considers himself Welsh and British.
 He has an elder twin brother, Ben, who played at semi-professional level with Glamorgan Wanderers RFC and is now a physiotherapist for the Scarlets, and an older sister Holly, a schoolteacher.
 Their great-grandfather, George Reed, was a professional footballer who played 150 times for Leeds United in the 1920s and 1930s.
 He attended Whitchurch High School and left with three A Levels.

 As a youngster Warburton was a keen football player and played for his school team alongside schoolmate Real Madrid and Wales forward Gareth Bale.
 He had a trial with local club Cardiff City at the age of 14 but chose to concentrate on rugby instead.
 He played on the junior teams of Rhiwbina RFC and played for Glamorgan Wanderers RFC whilst a member of the Cardiff Rugby Academy.

 On 5 July 2014, Warburton married long term partner Rachel Thomas in a church ceremony in Newport, before the couple held a reception at the Celtic Manor Resort.
 He is a supporter of Tottenham Hotspur FC.